Topl/Bifrost/README.md

 - `MINOR` index captures soft-forks, and may include breaking API changes (to any module within the Bifrost monorepo) or significant new feature introductions
 - `PATCH` index indicates non-breaking changes and bug fixes

-Installation
+Getting Started
 -------------------
-Please read our [Installation instructions](https://github.com/Topl/Bifrost/wiki/Install-and-Build) for a step-by-step guide to running a Bifrost node.
+Please read our [Installation instructions](https://github.com/Topl/Bifrost/wiki/Install-and-Build) for a step-by-step guide to installing and running a Bifrost node.
 At this time, **we officially support the use of a Debian-based distributions such as Ubuntu only**.
 While other platforms may function with additional effort, our documentation does not explicitly consider these targets.

 Command Line Reference
 ----------